doslambos/Forty-Jekyll-Theme/_posts/2015-11-4-hotline_bling.md

 {% youtube pQwgdPGlNtY %}

 We are so crazy about Drake, we cover his songs.
-Check out our version of Hotline Bling, and let us know what you think!
+Check out our version of Hotline Bling, and let us know wddhat you think!